CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

  `text1.count("Whale")`

 "Whale", with a capital "W" appears 282 times.
 This is a problem for us, we actually want them to be collapsed into one word - since "whale" and "Whale" really are the same for our purposes.
-We will deal with that in a moment.
-But, for the time being, we will accept that we have two entries for "whale".

 This gets at a **type/token** distinction.
 "Whale" and "whale" are different types (as of now) because they do not match identically.
 Every instance of "whale" in the corpus is another **token** - it is an instance of the type, "whale."
 Therefore, there are 906 tokens of "whale" in our corpus.